 Ilford DELTA 400 is the high speed sibling of DELTA 100 and both give similar levels of contrast.
 Like its little brother, it is also a tabular-grain film which in general gives higher resolution than cubic-grain films of the same speed.
 For this reason, when maximum possible resolution is needed for handheld telephoto works, DELTA 400 would be my first choice.
 The following image was captured by exposing at the film’s posted speed (ISO400), using my ME Super and the Tokina 135mm lens .
 A 100% centre-crop is shown beside it.However, this is not where this film shines.
 Main strength of DELTA 400 lies in its extreme pushing capability when used with the right developer.
-I am still in the process of experimenting with this and hopefully in the near future, an dedicated article on this great film can be written.
+I also has a dedicated article on this great film.

 Ilford PanF 50 is the slowest panchromatic film offered by Ilford and is also one of the slowest in the market, with Rollei RPX 25 being a stop slower.
 When one need ultra high resolution and the finest possible grain but on the other hand for whatever reason medium or large format is not suitable for the task, the PanF 50 is always one of the good choices available.
 However, both exposure and development need to be spot on to achieve optimal results.
 Otherwise, the developed image will be very difficult to process even when digitally editing a film scan rather than making a darkroom print.